InstitutionalGrammar/IG-Inception-Layers/README.md

 In addition to layers, the package contains constraints for the UI configuration and Coding Guidelines:
  * *IGCoreConstraints.txt* - Context-dependent UI layout for Context components and properties of constitutive and regulative statements
  * *IGLayersCodingGuidelines.txt* - Coding guidelines for the general Institutional Grammar annotation in Inception

+## Document Preparation Workaround (Multi-line annotations in Inception)

+A specific challenge of Inception-based coding is the expansion of multi-line annotations.
+Whenever the coder annotates a statement across line boundaries, the annotated text is expanded onto a single line, leading to extensive horizontal scrolling.
+This problem is specific to Inception and not related to the provided layers.
+A workaround to alleviate this is to preprocess documents with fixed line boundaries and adjust the editor settings accordingly.

+The following workaround addresses this by introducing a forced line break after 100 characters (this can be adjusted by substituting the corresponding value in the 'Find what:' field described below).
+Note that this can lead to arbitrary word separation, which may require further post-processing.

+Preparation:
+* Ensure the document is available in plain text format
+* Create a copy of the original document prior to the following steps

+Instructions for reformatting:
+* Open document in Notepad++
+* Press Ctrl-A to mark the complete document
+* Open Search dialog and switch to 'Replace' tab
+* In the 'Find what:' field, enter: \s(?<=.{100})
+* In the 'Replace with:' field, enter: \n
+* Click 'Replace All'
+* Save the reformatted document

+Adjust annotation editor setting:
+* Import the reformatted document in the Inception project
+* Open annotation editor
+* Open editor settings (cogwheel button)
+* Switch to 'brat (line-oriented)'
+* Click 'Save' button

+Now multi-line coding should operate without horizonal expansion.

+As mentioned above, this is a workaround established based on Inception coding experience and does not imply recommendation for general use.
+If applied in production settings, further refinement (e.g., word alignment along line breaks) is recommended to ensure high-quality annotations.

 ## Contact